The 20 Best Drug Induced Dyskinesia Doctors Near Me in Charlotte, NC

 Offers Telehealth

-Sameer Vemuri is a Physiatrist in Charlotte, North Carolina.
+Sameer Vemuri is a Physiatrist practicing medicine in Charlotte, North Carolina.
 Dr. Vemuri is rated as an Experienced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Herniated Disk, Cervical Spondylosis, Spinal Stenosis, and Invertebral Disc Disease.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Herniated Disk, Cervical Spondylosis, Spinal Stenosis, and Invertebral Disc Disease.
+Dr. Vemuri is board certified in American Board Of Physical Medicine And Rehabilitation.

 Experienced in Drug Induced Dyskinesia